Article

 • Stakeholder portals (e.g., inspectors, borrowers) improve transparency.

-• SLAs can trigger alerts, but routing logic is less granular than Built (no multi-criteria conditions by phase or funding source).
+• SLAs can trigger alerts, but routing logic is less granular than other options (no multi-criteria conditions by phase or funding source).

 • Strong doc-level tracking; less strong in funding logic automation.